- Beautiful coastal scenery on ‘the Friendly Camino’

 Today’s walk will continue along the wild Atlantic coastline following the official route of the Coastal Way, which is a little inland, passing a world of old farms and quaint villages on narrow cobblestone roads offering beautiful views over the hills and coastline.
 It’s also possible to walk the Seashore Path along quiet roads, the beach and boardwalks above the dunes, but you will not have the benefit of any way marking.
 Both routes converge at the old fishing village of Vila Praia de Âncora, your stop for the night.
 The town has a great beach and is popular with tourists.

-Today you cross over to Spain on the ferry.
-The ferry travels across the river Minho to A Guarda in Galicia.
+When ready, take the ferry across the river Minho to A Guarda in Galicia.
 There are about 10 crossings per day from Caminha to A Guarda (the schedule varies depending on the season).
 If the ferry is not operating, sometimes due to low tide, you will find a fisherman who will take you across to A Guarda in a small boat; pay at the ferry terminal.
 (Or call Mario +351 963 416 259 or Emidio + 351 965 836 998).
 Once across the estuary in Spain, don’t forget to put your watch forward 1 hour.
-As an option, on leaving the ferry, instead of walking directly to A Guarda, consider the scenic walk around the peninsula to enjoy an alternative way to enter the town; this will add an extra 3km.
+As an option, on leaving the ferry, instead of walking directly to A Guarda, consider the scenic walk around the peninsular to enjoy an alternative way to enter the town; this will add an extra 3km.

 The fishing port of A Guarda with its pretty harbour is home to Galicia’s most impressive ancient Celtic settlements: the Santa Tecla on the hill above the town – an authentic archaeological gem with breathtaking views of the Atlantic Ocean.